green-green-avk/AnotherTerm-docs/docs/local-shell-w-x.md

 ## Facts

-1. Google has enforced target API >= 29 (`targetSdkVersion`) for all application updates at Google Play since November&#xA0;1&#xA0;2020.
+1. Google has enforced target API >= 29 (`targetSdkVersion`)
+for all application updates on Google Play since November&#xA0;1&#xA0;2020.

 2. Any application targets API >= 29 cannot `execve()` any binaries from file tree locations writable by it on Android&#xA0;10 and higher.
 This new behavior interferes with the "Linux under PRoot" feature in its current state.

 ## Solution